Want to read your dog's mind? Japan's boom in weird wearable tech

 - Japan's innovative wearable devices includes Archelis, a "standing" chair designed for surgeons.

-- Tokyo's first Wearable Tech Expo debuted in 2015 and was largest in the world.
+- Tokyo's first Wearable Expo debuted in 2015 and was largest in the world.

 - Japan's wearable tech market is predicted to grow from 530,000 in 2013 to 13.1 million units in 2017.